-Brian is an Australian author, educator, commercial consultant, and psychologist who has lived and worked in China for ten years.
-He now divides his time between both countries.
+Brian Hennessy is an Australian author, educator, and psychologist who lived in China for 13 years.
+These days, he divides his time between Australia and China.

-He has been a special school principal and clinical psychologist in Australia; and a visiting lecturer in Psychology to the Chongqing Medical University in China, and a tutor at James Cook University in Australia.
+He has been a special school principal and a clinical psychologist in Australia; and a lecturer in Psychology at the Chongqing Medical University in China.
+He is also a Vietnam veteran (see his book,